boosterlong/The-Grand-Tome/README.md

 # The Grand Tome

 Hey!
 Thanks for checking out my code for The Grand Tome.
-This is a fun little playground of mine to learn Rails with a goal of having a function DM tool.
+This is a fun little playground of mine to learn Rails with a goal of having a functional DM tool.

 ## Currently the only services it provides is:
 * A blog-like posting area for quests, including a comments section for notes.